-'low' (unsuitable), 'moderate' (sub-optimal) and 'high' (optimal).
+A water vole habitat suitability assessment was undertaken and was based on a scoring system produced by Dean (2021)21.
+A water vole habitat suitability scoring system created by Harris et al. (2009)22 was used to give a general indication of the suitability of the habitat for water voles for each ditch.
+Due to the large size of the Site and extensive network of ditches, the scoring system was modified slightly identifying water vole habitat suitability as 'low' (unsuitable), 'moderate' (sub-optimal) and 'high' (optimal).
 Due to the long length of the ditches, some may have multiple habitat suitability scores.
 Habitat quality was assessed and noted, with the results informing the water vole (Arvicola amphibius) surveys.
 This assessment was combined with field sign observations and published data on average territory sizes for water vole.)
 Water vole surveys were carried out on 13th April 2021 and 1st July 2021 by suitably experienced Ecologists, surveying the ditches within the Site boundary (shown on Figure 4, Appendix B).
-The surveyors walked in pairs along the banks of all accessible watercourses considered suitable for water vole and initially conducted a metre-by-metre search (as far as possible accounting for dense scrub cover) of riparian and emergent vegetation for diagnostic water vole signs (e.g., latrines, faeces, feeding stations, feeding platforms, feeding excavations, burrows, runs and ball nests).
+An update survey was proposed and subsequently completed by suitably experienced ecologists in May 2022, which was recommended following a design change to include a new ditch crossing between land parcels M1 and M2 by suitably.
+The surveyors walked in pairs along the banks of all accessible watercourses considered suitable for water vole and initially conducted a metreby-metre search (as far as possible accounting for dense scrub cover) of riparian and emergent vegetation for diagnostic water vole signs (e.g., latrines, faeces, feeding stations, feeding platforms, feeding excavations, burrows, runs and ball nests).
 If a burrow was discovered, the surveyor switched to an intermittent search approach, searching a 2-3 m wide section approximately every 20 m to minimise disturbance of bankside habitats.
 The total length of ditches surveyed was approximately 16 km.